This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Schwabacher Landing is one of my favorite spots in Grand Teton National Park!
 Here, you will see absolutely picture-perfect reflection of the Tetons in the still waters of the Snake River.
 So, have your camera ready, because you will take a ton of pictures at Schwabacher Landing.

-Schwabacher Landing / Things to Do in Grand Teton
+Schwabacher Landing / Grand Teton Tips for First-Timers

 There is a trail that starts right at the parking lot and meanders along Snake River.
 At about two-tenths of a mile from the parking lot, you will come across a beaver dam.
 And, beavers can be very entertaining to watch!